rafaelescrich/sidecar-iot-dashboard/README.md

 ## 2. Load Drivers to your Hardware

-**Download NodeJS Device Firmware.** Download it from your Admin Panel (see previous step) to your Node.js compatible hardware into your preferred directory.
+**Download Node.js Device Firmware.** Download it from your Admin Panel (see previous step) to your Node.js compatible hardware into your preferred directory.

-**Setup NodeJS on your Hardware.** Make sure you have installed Node.js in your machine.
+**Setup Node.js on your Hardware.** Make sure you have installed Node.js in your machine.
 From your Terminal, please run this command:

 ```
 node --version